rabbiincode/Task-Tracker/README.md

 - Open your Terminal

 Run the following command -
  - npm install - to install all project dependencies

 - ng serve --o - to open the project on localhost

+Login and test the application -
+- Username - johndoe@gmail.com
+- Password - 12345@Aa

 ## Authors
 - [@rabbiincode](https://github.com/rabbiincode)